Schw4lbe/jizo-noods/README.md

 - after cookie check in local storage state start loading sequence
 - after fully loading videofile start autoplay
-- create printview for menu out of database for easy transition to location
-- cms integration (current state stable but needs finetuning in build and structure)
+- cms integration (half way done but not that important atm)
 - BUG: if page is scrolled down a certain amount popup not vissible always in center of screen -> leads to user not beeing able to accept cookies and therefore cant navigate on page
 - netlify login process shows unwanted behaviour due to non persistant user call on logout button as well as some strange bugs regarding credentials